 RMU stuck with the aggressive 2-3 zone that they first used extensively against Toledo back in early December.
-The Pioneers were prepared for the zone; the first four baskets they made were a dunk and three layups.
-Sacred Heart positioned a player in the high post early in the game, and the Colonials seemed a step slow when that player attacked the basket.
+Sacred Heart was prepared for the zone; the first four baskets they made were a dunk and three layups.
+SHU positioned a player in the high post early in the game, and the Colonials seemed a step slow when that player attacked the basket.

 The Pioneers led for nearly 13 minutes of the first half, but never led by more than five points.
 Eventually, the intensity picked up for Robert Morris, and they began attacking the basket.

 From the 14:29 mark to the 6:26 in the first half, RMU scored 12 of their 14 points on layups (plus two free throws).
 The last layup by junior guard David Appolon gave the Colonials their first lead of the game, 23-22.
 The intensity picked up on the defensive end as well.

 Robert Morris stole five passes in the last 15 minutes, seven in the first half.
 They started getting their hands on passes intended to go into the high post.
 RMU stole the ball several times right as the ball crossed half court, which almost always resulted in a layup.
 The Colonials took a 41-30 lead into halftime with Anderson leading the way with 14 points.

 Sacred Heart got within five points of Robert Morris within the first minute of the second half, but never got closer than that until there was just 4:10 left in the game.
 Anderson scored 22 of his game-high 36 points in the second half, and simply looked unstoppable.